The study plan

 • You cannot use your phone or tablet to create your study plan, instead, you must use a computer.

 • You do not need to complete the study plan at once.
-It is sufficient that you include in the plan those courses for which you wish to register.
+It is sufficient that you include in the plan those courses for which you wish to register right now.

 • You must always select a method of completion for a course in order to have the credits correctly displayed in the study plan.
 If you have not selected a method of completion, the credits will not be displayed in the plan.